 Legal history can show the gaps between aspirations about law and the day-to-day reality of legal practice.
 However, legal reality is not unchangeable, and legal history can show you the problems of legal change, its impact and the need for careful preparation of such changes.
 The history of law, its uses and abuse contribute definitely to cultural history.

-If you want to ask questions about this website, to suggest additions or to comment on the information presented here, you can send an email to info [at] rechtshistorie.nl.
+If you want to ask questions about this website, report broken links, suggest additions or to comment on the information presented here, you can send an email to info [at] rechtshistorie.nl.

 Portals for legal history